frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

         Your browser does not support the video tag.
       </video>
       <figcaption> 2.
 Assemble the bearings and shaft using parts from FRCDesignLib.</figcaption>
-      <figcaption> 2.
-Assemble the bearings and shaft using parts from FRCDesignLib.</figcaption>
     </figure>
   </div>